 A good way of doing this is to format your capability statement so that it can be read in two different ways.
 For example, you can italicise or embolden each of your core capabilities so that they can be read at a glance, but underneath each, provide a paragraph or two with further information.

-Lastly, it's important that you think about the way in which you deliver your capability statement and the other media tools you use alongside it.
+Lastly, you must think about how you deliver your capability statement and the other media tools you use alongside it.
 For example, email can provide a brilliant shortcut to get your foot in the door.

-But it’s also the case that a capability brochure should actively gain interest in our company.
+But it’s also the case that a capability statement should actively gain interest and build excitement in working with our company.

-It should not just explain what we are competent in doing, but also give an impression of the higher goals for which we strive in our business.
+It should not just explain what we are competent in doing but also give an impression of the higher goals we strive for in our business.